 Intra-Day Scheduling.
 Buyer may, upon at least four (4) Hours minimum advance notice to Seller, make changes to a Schedule by way of an Intra-Day Schedule Notice.
 Any such changes shall be in increments of at least 50 MW and may not exceed the Contract Capacity.
-If the Intra-Day Schedule Notice requires an increase in the Energy Sheduled per the Day-Ahead Schedule Notice, Seller shall, at its sole discretion determine whether to dispatch the Facility or provide Energy from Market Sources.
-Seller shall use commercially reasonable efforts to accommodate Buyer’s Intra-Day Schedule Notice but if Seller is unable to do so, such Hours shall not be included as Energy Scheduled for the purpose of determining the Forced Outage Rate.
-Buyer shall be liable to Seller for all additional costs (whether direct or indirect), if any, incurred by Seller to accommodate Buyer’s Intra-Day Schedule Notice; provided, however, that such costs shall be limited to costs actually incurred by Seller (including cost of cover, penalties, liquidated damages, cancellation charges or the like due to another Person) with respect to (i) transactions entered into by Seller with other Persons prior to receipt of Buyer’s Intra-Day Schedule Notice (provided that such transactions and the terms thereof can be verified in an audit to be performed in accordance with Section 8.3, (ii) transactions that must be entered into by Seller in order to accommodate Buyer’s Intra-Day Schedule Notice or (iii) extra costs incurred in operating the Facility to accommodate such notice.
+If the Intra-Day Schedule Notice requires an increase in the Energy Scheduled per the Day-Ahead Schedule Notice, Seller shall, at its sole discretion determine whether to dispatch the Facility or provide Energy from Market Sources.
+(ISSUESeller shall use commercially reasonable efforts to accommodate Buyer’s Intra-Day Schedule Notice but if Seller is unable to do so, such Hours shall not be included as Energy Scheduled for the purpose of determining the Forced Outage Rate).
+Buyer shall be liable to Seller for all additional costs (whether direct or indirect), if any, incurred by Seller to accommodate Buyer’s Intra-Day Schedule Notice; provided, however, that such costs shall be limited to costs actually incurred by Seller (including cost of cover, penalties, liquidated damages, cancellation charges or the like due to another Person) with respect to (i) transactions entered into by Seller with other Persons prior to receipt of Buyer’s Intra-Day Schedule Notice (provided that such transactions and the terms thereof can be verified in an audit to be performed in accordance with Section 8.3, (ii) transactions that must be entered into by Seller in order to accommodate Buyer’s Intra-Day Schedule Notice or (iii) extra fuel costs incurred in operating the Facility to accommodate such notice.
 For the avoidance of doubt, such costs shall not include Seller’s lost opportunity costs with respect to transactions that Seller may have been able to obtain but were not entered into by Seller prior to receipt of the Intra-Day Schedule Notice.
 Seller shall have the right, but not the obligation, to resell any Energy not taken by Buyer due to a decrease in Energy pursuant to an Intra-Day Schedule Notice provided, however, that the revenues from any such sales will be offset against the additional costs to be charged to Buyer as provided in this Section 3.4(c).

 Operational Limitations.
 The provisions of this paragraph shall apply to deliveries to be made from the Facility.
 Seller shall not be required to Start-Up the Facility more than two (2) times per day.
-In addition, there shall be a minimum of four (4) Hours following the expiration of each Schedule before Seller can be required to Start-Up the Facility.
+In addition, there shall be a minimum of four (4) Hours following the expiration of each Schedule(We don’t think this accomplishes what you want with the change from schedule to Schedule) before Seller can be required to Start-Up the Facility.
 Seller shall not be required to Start-Up the Facility during any Planned Maintenance Period.

 Dispatch Limit.
-Buyer shall be limited to 200 Dispatch Orders per Block per Operating Year (except for the last Operating Year, in which only 80 Dispatch Orders per Block will be allowed); provided, however, that in the event that Seller does not deliver at least 50% of the Energy Scheduled for the time period covered by the Dispatch Order, such Dispatch Order will not be counted for the purpose of the 200 Dispatch Order limitation.
+Buyer shall be limited to 200 Dispatch Orders per Block per Operating Year (except for the last Operating Year, in which only 100(Same % change as other places – 1400 to 700) Dispatch Orders per Block will be allowed); provided, however, that in the event that Seller does not deliver at least 50% of the Energy Scheduled for the time period covered by the Dispatch Order, such Dispatch Order will not be counted for the purpose of the 200 Dispatch Order limitation.

 Scheduling Procedures.
 Prior to the Commencement Date, the Parties shall agree on detailed procedures for Energy scheduling notifications.